 Another benefit of a Part 9 Debt Agreement is that your debts stop accruing any further interest during the agreement.
 It is common for Debt Rescue negotiators to be able to whittle down the cost of your debts a little also, meaning you could pay less in the long run.

 Although a Part 9 Debt Agreement is an act of bankruptcy, you are not declaring bankrupt.
 The restrictions and obligations that come with bankruptcy are not relevant to you, and you are free to live your life.
 Just make sure you keep up with those repayments!

 Where to from Here?

 If you need relief from debt but are not sure which solution suits you, give us a call!
 Debt Rescue Case Managers take your situation into account and tailor the best solution for you.
 They will explain the benefits and consequences of a Part 9 Debt Agreement so you can make an informed decision before proceeding.
-Give us a call on 1800 560 568.
+If you need to get out of debt, give us a call on 1800 560 575.